 Unlike controllers, processors are public authority or agencies that hold or process data on behalf of the controller.
 Due to the critical role they play in data processing, the new EU regulation requires due diligence in the selection of the processors and a written contract that obliges them to adhere strictly to the instructions of the controllers and regulatory authorities.
 Their actions and processes must always observe GDPR.

 Data processors are obligated by law to appoint a Data Protection Officer (DPO) in some circumstances.
-Appointment of DPOs is responsibility that cuts across both controllers and processors.
+Appointment of DPOs is a responsibility that is required of both controllers and processors.
 Circumstances that require the appointment of a DPO include cases where regular monitoring of large-scale data processing is required or if the data being processed is sensitive or relates to criminal convictions.

 The processors are obliged to obtain a prior written consent in order to use sub-processors.
 This consent allows them to bind the sub-processors contractually to the responsibilities they have and follow the same instructions given by data controllers and supervisory authorities.
 Sub-processors must also conform to GDPR requirements.
 They are expected to comply with the regulatory rules for moving data to non-EU/EEA countries (European Union/The European Economic Area).
 In this case, the processor remains responsible for the decisions or mistakes made by the sub-processor.